BrainDeadAnarch/NetrunnerIconCache/README.md

 The information presented on this site about Netrunner, both literal and graphical, is copyrighted by Fantasy Flight Games.

-This site is not produced, endorsed, supported, or affiliated with Fantasy Flight Games, Wizards of the Coast, Null Signal Games or NetrunnerDB/RetekiDB.
+This site is not produced, endorsed, supported, or affiliated with Fantasy Flight Games, Wizards of the Coast, Null Signal Games, The Netrunner Reboot Project or NetrunnerDB/RetekiDB.